HelmholtzAI-FZJ/2024-11-course-deep-learning-in-neuroscience/01-access-machines.md

 - This is a minimal demo, to show some quirks of the supercomputer

-- Create a file names "cats.py"
+- Create a file "cats.py"

 - ```python
 from fastai.vision.all import *